+Education is deemed a fundamental right and responsibility for each state to legislate and monitor.
 In Vermont, as in all U.S. states, compulsory education laws mandate some form of education for children from early childhood through their teens.
-Education is deemed a fundamental right and responsibility for each state to legislate and monitor.
-Vermont allows most alternative forms of education as well, including home schooling or private schools, and other exceptions.
-Vermont compulsory education laws require children between the ages of six (6) and 16 to attend school unless he or she has graduated.
+Vermont allows most alternative forms of education as well, including home schooling or private schools.
+Vermont compulsory education laws require children between the ages of six (6) and sixteen (16) to attend school unless they've graduated or fall under one of the exceptions to compulsory education laws.
+For example, the superintendent of a public school has the ability to excuse a child for up to ten consecutive school days in cases of an emergency or if the child is out of town.

 |Age at Which School Attendance is Required||Between 6 (six) and 16 years old|